tjjerome/Sportstradamus/README.md

 ## Installation

-Use the following command to install Propstradamus:
+Use the following command to install sportstradamus:

-pip install propstradamus
+pip install sportstradamus

 ## Usage
-Here's a simple example to demonstrate how to use Propstradamus:
+Here's a simple example to demonstrate how to use sportstradamus:

-import propstradamus as ps
+import sportstradamus as ps

 # Load player prop data
 data = ps.load_data('props.csv')